 \subsection{Soundness of the Type System with Linear Implication Types}

 This section proves the type preservation and progress properties of $\lambda_{GT}$'s type system with linear implication types.

-For brevity, we omit the set $P$ of production rules from typing relations $\vdash_P$ and just write $\vdash$.
-Also, for simplicity, we assume that every graph variable name has its own arity; i.e., we disallow any graph variable name to occur with different arities (and stand for different variables).
+For simplicity, we assume that every graph variable name has its own arity; i.e., we disallow any graph variable name to occur with different arities (and stand for different variables).

-\begin{lemma}[Weakening] If \(\Gamma \vdash e : \tau\) and \(x[\Xs] \not\in \mathrm{dom}(\Gamma)\), then \(\Gamma, x[\Xs]: \tau' \vdash e : \tau\). \end{lemma}
+\begin{lemma}[Weakening] If \(\Gamma \vdash_P e : \tau\) and \(x[\Xs] \not\in \mathrm{dom}(\Gamma)\), then \(\Gamma, x[\Xs]: \tau' \vdash_P e : \tau\). \end{lemma}

-\begin{proof} By induction on the derivation tree of the typing relation \(\Gamma \vdash e : \tau\).
+\begin{proof} By induction on the derivation tree of the typing relation \(\Gamma \vdash_P e : \tau\).
 For a derivation tree consisting of a single \TyVar{}, augmenting the environment with a fresh binding does not invalidate the derivation.
 For all other derivation trees, the final step of the derivation (with a rule other than \TyVar{}) does not depend on the content of the environment $\Gamma$, which can therefore be augmented. \end{proof}

 The following Substitution Lemma plays the key role in establishing the preservation property.